PagerTree/pt4-docusaurus/learn/devops/best-devops-tools/README.md

 ## DevOps Coding Tools

 The coding phase is when software is actually developed.
 It requires tools that facilitate writing, reviewing, and managing code efficiently.
-Ensuring a seamless and collaborative coding environment is essential for DevOps teams to maintain high productivity and code quality.&#x20;
+Ensuring a seamless and collaborative coding environment is essential for DevOps teams to maintain high productivity and code quality.

 DevOps coding tools include: